View-only mode

 • First holidays as a new parent—challenging but rewarding milestone

-• Successfully wrapped up agency in tax-efficient way despite it being emotionally tortuous
+• Wrapped up agency in tax-efficient way

-• Supported pregnant wife through pregnancy and birth
+• Supported wife through pregnancy and birth

 • Baby born 3/10/24—extremely present as a new father